vacaramin/vacaramin/README.md

 ## Software deserves to be done right!

 Welcome to my GitHub profile!
-I'm a full-stack developer turned frontend enthusiast and Shopify Liquid enthusiast.
-I’m all about building clean, scalable solutions.
+I'm a full-stack developer.
+I’m all about building clean, scalable code solutions that are easy to maintain.

 ## Technologies & Tools 🛠️
 <details open>